gabrielepace/guix-configuration/README.md

 # guix-configuration
 Own defined GNU Guix configuration channel

-## How to add this channel in GNU Guix
+## How to use it as a channel in GNU Guix
 Add following code in `~/.config/guix/channels.scm`:

 ```scheme